PurpleBooth/git-mit/docs/mit-relates-to.md

 ## Templating

 It is possible to do some light templating of this command.
-This makes it possible to avoid typing so much, or skip awkward characters.
+This makes it possible to avoid typing so much or skip awkward characters.

 ``` shell,script(expected_exit_code=0)
 git mit-config relates-to template "[#{value}]"